abdelhady360/Project-Invoices-Kastor-Pro/README.md

 - The owner can create and delete multiple admins
 - Admins can create and manage Invoices
 - Statistics can be made for paid, unpaid and partially paid invoices
-- Invoices in Excel format cannot be retrieved
+- Invoices can be retrieved in Excel format
 - The admini receives a notification if the user adds a new invoice
 - When the user adds a new invoice, he receives a message in his email reminding him that he has added a new invoice